concord-consortium/lab/readme.md

 ### Updating the gh-pages branch on github

+Make sure there is nothing that isn't committed -- commit it, commit it to a separate branch or stash it.

+Turn off bin/guard before starting the rest of this process.

+Run make clean; make and then test to make sure what's generated in the dist directory works.

+    git co gh-pages
+    git reset --hard origin/gh-pages
+    rsync -rvz --quiet --perms --chmod=ug=rwX,o=rX dist/ .

-After making changes that either fix bugs or add new features or examples first make sure they are all there when you build a clean dist/ directory.
+After making changes that either fix bugs or add new features or examples first make sure they work and are all there when you build a clean dist/ directory.

     make clean; make